hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 # Creating Credentials

-Terraform supports authenticating to Azure through two different means; a Service Principal or the Azure CLI.
+Terraform supports authenticating to Azure through a Service Principal or the Azure CLI.

 We recommend [using a Service Principal when running in a Shared Environment](authenticating_via_service_principal.html) (such as within a CI server/automation) - and [authenticating via the Azure CLI](authenticating_via_azure_cli.html) when you're running Terraform locally.